igor-krechetov/hsm-ide/.openhands/microagents/repo.md

 ## 7. Development Guidelines
 - Before committing changes, code must be formatted with clang-format
 - Commit description must be made according to the description in `.clinerules/.projectrules.md`
+- Do not create commit or push anything without explicit request.